 Really Good Green Mole Chicken Enchiladas – Zacatecas-Style are so flavorful and will take over as your favorite Enchiladas!

 I thought enchiladas always had red enchilada sauce on them.
-When I opened the can, the sauce was red?
+When I opened the can, the sauce was green!
 I’m here to tell you these Really Good Green Mole Chicken Enchiladas will be changing what you thought really good enchiladas were and, there isn’t a can involved!

 Zacatecas is a city in North-Central Mexico.
 They have a rich mining history and a vast list of foods traditional to the country.
 Enchiladas, tortas, and stewed foods are common.